Living As God’s People

 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work (2 Timothy 3:16-17).

 You may ask: “But how can I control my thoughts?”
 When Jesus was tempted by Satan in the wilderness, He responded to every temptation with God’s word: “It is written…” (Matthew 4: 1-11).
 It is not sufficient to just repel a sinful thought.
-We must replace it with a good and righteous thought, speaking it out loud if need be.
+Counteract that thought from God’s word (as Jesus did), speaking it out loud if need be.
 We fill our minds with God’s word by reading or listening to the Bible, through teaching, fellowship with other Christians, prayer and spiritual music.
-We must be prepared to take every thought captive to the obedience of Christ in all things, including activities such as entertainment and recreational pursuits which may seem harmless but compete for our affection and mind’s attention.
+Be prepared to take every thought captive to the obedience of Christ in all things, including activities such as entertainment and recreational pursuits which may seem harmless but compete for our affection and mind’s attention.
 Through the power and presence of Christ we can overcome all such temptations.

 Just as a baby learns to feed, talk and walk so we, when born again, need to feed (on the word of God), talk (the language of the Kingdom) and walk (think and act) in God’s ways.
 It’s learning a whole new way of life.